 - Uncontrolled Intervals: Forgetting to clear intervals can lead to performance issues.

-- Delayed Execution: Be cautious when combining
+- Delayed Execution: Be cautious when combining setTimeout with loops; unexpected behavior may occur.

-with loops; unexpected behavior may occur. - Scope Issues: Ensure callbacks reference the correct variables in the current closure.
+- Scope Issues: Ensure callbacks reference the correct variables in the current closure.

-Use Cases for setTimeout
+Use Cases for setTimeout:

 - Debouncing user input to avoid excessive API calls.